 Camera Raw 9.1 is now available through the update mechanism in Photoshop CS6 and Photoshop CC.

-, updates to Camera Raw for Photoshop CS6 only include new camera support, lens profile support, and bug fixes.
+As mentioned here, updates to Camera Raw for Photoshop CS6 only include new camera support, lens profile support, and bug fixes.
 The new features listed in the release notes are only available in Photoshop CC.
-New Features

 New Camera Support in Camera Raw 9.1

 Nikon 1 J5